seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 How know you that?

 **ELBOW**
-My wife, sir, whom I detest before heaven and your honour---
+My wife, sir, whom I detest before heaven and your honour--

 **ESCALUS**
 How? thy wife?

 **ELBOW**
-Ay, sir; whom, I thank heaven, is an honest woman---
+Ay, sir; whom, I thank heaven, is an honest woman--

 **ESCALUS**
 Dost thou detest her therefore?